 “Sounds cool.
 Is he gonna let you drive da boat?
 Can I come?”

-“Man, he wouldn’t even let me touch any of his things.”
+“Man, he wouldn’t even let me touch his records or any of his things.”

 “See if he’ll take us out on the boat tomorra.”